 - 1. Contact any available administrator at the seminary as soon as possible. - 2.
 The seminary office hours vary, but a message may be left. - 3.
-St. Petersburg Seminary and Yeshiva phone number is 727-669-0276. - 4.
-Office email is office.stpeteseminary@gmail.com.
+St. Petersburg Seminary and Yeshiva phone number is 727-669-0276.

 SECURITY PERSONNEL

 Local police have the authority to enforce all applicable regulations and laws.
 The Seminary staff works closely with the local and state police on incidents occurring on campus.
 Report of violations of laws and regulations should be made promptly to the Director of Student Development or to the professor, to ensure that the appropriate action is taken.